latex3/tagging-project/tagging-status/index.md

 The values in the *Status* column have the following meaning:

 - `supported` This package or class works without any issues when tagging is enabled.
 If there are problems, please open an issue in [the tagging-project repo](https://github.com/latex3/tagging-project/issues).
-- `partial-support` The package or class is partially supported, but some parts may not work.
+- `partially-supported` The package or class is partially supported, but some parts may not work.
 See comments for details.
 - `currently-incompatible` The package or class is currently incompatible with the tagging code, but we expect it to be updated eventually.
 - `no-support` This package or class or class is incompatible with the tagging code and we do *not* believe that it will ever be supported.
 - `unknown` The status of this package or class is not known, because there aren't reliable tests yet.
 Help with testing to determine the real status is very much appreciated.